crsuzh/BORS/_episodes/04-ToolsForCollaboration.md

 ## Installation

-If you have it open Rstudio, go to the terminal tab and type git --version to check of you already have Git installed.
+Open Rstudio, go to the terminal tab and type `git --version` to check if you already have Git installed.

 If you do not have it go to [https://git-scm.com/downloads]() and choose the correct operating system for the download.